ValksGodotTools/Template/README.md

 # Godot 4 C# Template
-Never again spend 5 minutes setting up a new project, `ValksGodotTools/Template` has got your back. ❤️
+Say goodbye to the hassle of setting up a new project. `ValksGodotTools/Template` is here to streamline your workflow. ❤️

-Want to get right into it?
-Start off by reading the [setup guide](#setup-guide).
+Ready to dive in?
+Check out the [setup guide](#setup-guide).

 1. [Setup Guide](#setup-guide)
 2. [Features](#features)